 But as the data has been freed, so we must take greater care of it.
-The cloud liberates us and also puts us at a dramatically increased risk of crime.
-More on that in a second.
+The cloud liberates us and puts us at a dramatically increased risk of crime.
+More on that later.

-Revolution: Internet of Things
+Revolution 4) Internet of Things

-The day your refrigerator was allowed to go online was surely the day you realized eventually EVERYTHING will be online.
+The day your refridgerator was allowed to go online was surely the day you realized eventually EVERYTHING will be online.
 Experts predict there'll be 30 billion devices online by 2030.

-Great for helping us check how many eggs we have left while we're at the store, but there are huge security implications too, which affect any business which allows devices to be connected to its network.
+Great for helping us check how many eggs we have left while we're at the store, but there are huge security implications too, which affect any business that allows devices to be connected to its network.

-Revolution: The greatest security risk ever known
+Revolution 5) The greatest security risk ever known